neondatabase/website/content/docs/manage/branches.md

    Branch details in this table view include:

+   - **Branch**: The branch name, which is a generated name if no name was specified when created.
    - **Parent**: Indicates the parent from which this branch was created, helping you track your branch hierarchy.
    - **Active time**: Number of hours the branch's compute was active so far in the current billing period.
    - **RW Compute**: Shows the current compute size and status for the branch's compute.